cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/01-introduction.md

 ## What is "tag" and "probe"?

-The resonance  decays to a pair of particles: the tag and the probe.
+The resonance used to calculate the efficiency decays to a pair of particles: the tag and the probe.

 * Tag muon = well identified, triggered muon (tight selection criteria).
 * Probe muon = unbiased set of muon candidates (very loose selection criteria), either passing or failing the criteria for which the efficiency is to be measured.

-## How to get an efficiency?
+## How do we calculate the efficiency?

-The efficiency is given by the fraction of probe muons that pass the criteria:
+The efficiency is given by the fraction of probe muons that pass a given criteria (in this case, the Muon Id):

 <img width="300px" src="../fig/efficiency.svg" alt="Efficiency equation">